data61/PSL/MiLkMaId/README.md

 - [ ] 25.
 Check if
    - the proof obligation has `List.list.set`,
    - the `induct` method takes at least one argument as induction variables and
-   - _all_ induction variables appears as part of the argument to at least one occurrence of `List.list.set`.
+   - _all_ induction variables appear as part of the argument to at least one occurrence of `List.list.set`.
 - [ ] 26.
 Check if
    - the proof obligation has `List.list.set`,
    - the `induct` method takes at least one argument as induction variables and